rohitect/kraven-spring-boot-starter/README.md

 #### 4. Run Your Application

-Start your Spring Boot application and navigate to the configured path (e.g., `http://localhost:8080/kraven`).
+Start your Spring Boot application and navigate to `http://localhost:8080/kraven/ui`.
 Prepare to be amazed... or at least mildly impressed.

 ## ⚙️ Configuration Options (For Control Freaks)